jose-elias-alvarez/jose-elias-alvarez/README.md

 ### Hello! 👋

-I'm Jose, a self-taught TypeScript developer based in New York City.
-I'm currently working at [Studio](https://studio.com) as a full-stack developer.
+I'm Jose, a self-taught full-stack TypeScript developer based in New York City.
+I'm currently looking for my next opportunity!.

 You can reach me here or at my [email](mailto:j.alvarez11@icloud.com).
 I'm always happy to help.